dwrobel/flatcam/README.md

 - made the Grid icon in the status bar clickable and it will toggle the snap to grid function
 - some mods in the Distance Tool
+- added ability to use line width when adding shapes for both Legacy and OpenGL graphic engines
+- added the linewidth=2 parameter for the Tool Distance utility geometry
+- fixed a selection issue in Legacy graphic mode for single click

 19.04.2020